 1 month free with a year prepay.
 You likely want some experience with servers with this option as they don’t have a lot of support.

 $5/month / on-demand

 Multiple regions.
 Smallest option provides 1GB RAM

 Dedicated MUD host with very limited memory offerings.
-When last investigated (2017) ran a 13 years old Python version (2.4) (convince them to update or compile).
-Note that Evennia needs at least the “Deluxe” package (50MB RAM) and probably a lot higher for a production game.
-This host is not recommended for Evennia.
+May run very old Python versions.
+Evennia needs at least the “Deluxe” package (50MB RAM) and probably a lot higher for a production game.
+While it’s sometimes mentioned in a MUD context, this host is not recommended for Evennia.